Chainlit/chainlit/.github/CONTRIBUTING.md

 This installs your project in editable mode, which means you only need to do this once.

 ### Start the server

+Replace `target.py` with the file you want to run.
+You can use `src/chainlit/hello.py` as an example.

 ```sh
 chainlit run target.py -h